elifilkegokce/elifilkegokce.github.io/_posts/2019-11-12-dirichlet-distribution.md

 Since probability $p_i$ cannot be negative and the sum of the probabilities must be equal to one, $\sum_{i=1}^kp_i =1$, one probability can be determined by deducting the remaining $k-1$ probabilities from 1.
-Therefore, all possible values of the probability vector $\bf{P}$ can be defined by the $(k-1)-$dimensional polytope (convex hull of $k$ vertices).
+As a result, all possible values of the probability vector $\bf{P}$ can be defined by the $(k-1)-$dimensional polytope (convex hull of $k$ vertices).
 Technically, this $(k-1)-$dimensional polytope is known as $(k-1)-$simplex and